-- 6. The cleaning process begins immediately unless the self-cleaning process has been set for a delayed start.
-When the oven temperature reaches 550°F, the Lock Indicator Light will glow and the door cannot be opened until the temperature drops below 550°F. DO NOT TRY TO UNLOCK THE DOOR WHILE LOCK INDICATOR LIGHT IS ON.
-The normal cleaning process takes the time selected on the clock plus about 45 minutes for the oven to cool down before the Lock Indicator Light goes out and the door can be opened. - 7.
-At the end of time set, oven will stop automatically and not beep. - 8.
-After the Lock Indicator Light goes out, push the door lock switch.
-The oven door can now be opened. - 9.
-Turn the Selector and Temperature Knobs from Clean to Off after the door is unlocked.
+- 7. The cleaning process begins immediately unless the self-cleaning process has been set for a delayed start.
+When the oven temperature reaches 550°F, the LOCK indicator light will glow and the door cannot be opened until the temperature drops below 550°F. DO NOT TRY TO UNLOCK THE DOOR WHILE LOCK INDICATOR LIGHT IS ON.
+The normal cleaning process takes the time selected on the clock plus about 45 minutes for the oven to cool down before the LOCK indicator light goes out and the door can be opened. - 8.
+At the end of time set, oven will stop automatically and not beep. - 9.
+After the LOCK indicator light goes out, move the door lock lever to the left.
+The oven door can now be opened. - 10.
+Turn the OVEN AND TEMPERATURE knobs from Clean to Off after the door is unlocked.

 Important: IF THE TEMPERATURE KNOB IS TURNED TO OFF BEFORE THE DOOR IS UNLOCKED, THE DOOR WILL NOT OPEN.
-Return Temperature Knob to Clean, unlock the door, then turn Temperature Knob Off.
+Forcing the lock will damage the lock mechanism.
+Return TEMPERATURE knob to Clean, unlock the door, then turn TEMPERATURE knob Off.

-NOTE: A fan comes on whenever the Selector Knob is set on Clean; therefore, the fan will continue to operate at the end of the cleaning process until the Selector Knob is turned Off.
+NOTE: A fan comes on whenever the OVEN knob is set on Clean.
+Therefore, the fan will continue to operate at the end of the cleaning process until the OVEN knob is turned Off.
 The fan will also start as soon as the controls are set for a delayed start of the self-cleaning process.